mrlucasrib/PaymentControl/README.md

 ## :memo: License

-This project is under the MIT license.
+This project is under the AGPL v3 license.
 See the [LICENSE](LICENSE) for details.

-Made with ❤️  by Lucas Ribeiro :wave: [Get in touch!](https://www.linkedin.com/in/mrlucasrib/)

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you liked this project!